roadtripgames/boiler-demo/NOTES.md

 - [x] modal
 - [x] create team in a modal
 - [x] create team from user profile modal
+- [x] create team for all users
-- role management if you're an admin
+- [x] role management if you're an admin
 - responsiveness prototype
 - billing page
 - waitlist